Smarter-revolution/Smarter-Revolution-Site/content/blog/ai-tools-gathering-dust.md

 ## The BUILD-ENABLE-OPERATE-EVOLVE Framework

 **BUILD:** Create role-specific prompt libraries.
 Your marketing team needs different prompts than your sales team.
 Build once, use forever.
+This same systematic approach works for [content operations](/blog/30-days-content-30-minutes), where custom prompt libraries enable teams to produce a month of content in 30 minutes.

 **ENABLE:** Train on actual workflows, not theoretical capabilities.
 Show people how AI fits into what they're already doing.
+This is why [most training videos fail](/blog/why-training-videos-arent-changing-behavior)—they teach generic concepts instead of role-specific applications.

 **OPERATE:** Integrate AI into daily operations so completely that NOT using it feels like extra work.